JohnArcher/vscode-hollywood-mal/README.md

 * **macOS:** `~/.vscode/extensions`
 * **Linux:** `~/.vscode/extensions`

+Now create or open a `.hws` file.
+The extension is activated now.

 ## Configuration

  Open User or Wokspace Settings by pressing `Ctrl+Shift+P` and enter `settings` or open the extension pane, click the *manage* icon on the Hollywood extension and select *Extension Settings*.
 Please consult the docs for [creating User and Workspace settings](https://code.visualstudio.com/docs/getstarted/settings)